pavelshtanko/cv/README.md

 - Data pipeline for all incoming "signals"
 - Data processing and aggregation
 - Involved in microservices architecture design
-- Build and design of the fraud prevention rules
+- Building and designing of the fraud prevention rules
-- Implementation and design of the connection between big data and microservices
+- Implementation and designing of the connections between big data and microservices

 Technical details